LNL polycategories and doctrines of linear logic: Relation to the literature

 This is similar to the restriction on $\top,0$ in multicategories from \cref{sec:lnl-polycategories}.
 It implies there is a $\unit$ (namely $\foc 1$) with a similarly restricted universal property.
 Conversely, from $\rtimes$ and a restricted $\unit$, we can construct a restricted $\foc$ as $\foc X = X \rtimes \unit$.

-This sort of \lnl multicategories provide semantics for ``call-by-push-value''~\cite{levy:adj-cbpv} and related theories.
+These \lnl multicategories provide semantics for ``call-by-push-value''~\cite{levy:adj-cbpv} and related theories.
 In this case, they are usually described as \emph{enriched adjunctions}, analogously to the definition of \lnl adjunctions as \emph{monoidal} adjunctions.
 To explain this, recall that if \cE is cartesian monoidal, its Yoneda embedding $\cE \into [\cE\op,\fSet]$ is fully faithful and preserves products; thus any \cE-enriched category can be regarded as an $[\cE\op,\fSet]$-enriched one.
 In addition, \cE itself is always $[\cE\op,\fSet]$-enriched, with hom-presheaves $\underline{\cE}(A,B)(X) = \cE(X\times A,B)$.